If you live in America, you might not have heard of Frangipane (or frangipani in Italian.)

-- Blend in the butter and flour and then the eggs until the mixture is smooth.
+- Blend in the butter and flour until well combined.

 - To use, spread a thin layer in a tart shell, as above, or on puff pastry and bake at 350 degrees until frangipane is puffed and golden brown.
-This is especially nice with stone fruite: peaches, apricots, nectarines, or cherries.
+This is especially nice with stone fruits: peaches, apricots, nectarines, or cherries.
 A classic French pairing is with sliced pears.